The King of Fighters XII: Reception

 Shortly following the release of the game, critical response has mostly been average or mixed.
-It received a C from 1UP's Richard Li who notes that various parts of the game would induce players to "rage quit" out of their matches.
+It received a C from 1UPs Richard Li who notes that various parts of the game would induce players to "rage quit" out of their matches.
 Graphics were commented to be initially good, but later criticized due how different some characters look in this game from previous KOF titles.
-IGN's Ryan Clements commented that despite graphical overhaul the game was "disappointing".
+IGNs Ryan Clements commented that despite graphical overhaul the game was "disappointing".
 He found the new graphics to be "smoothly animated", but added that the backgrounds are limited.
 Although Andrew Park from GameSpot praised the redesign from several characters' appearances and gameplay, he still noted that there are better 2D fighting video games due to how several features added in KOF XI were removed from KOF XII and the poor quality from the online mode.
-GamingAge's Jim Cordeira gave it a C+ commenting "It's a reboot/re-birth alright, albeit a seemingly unfinished one."
+GamingAges Jim Cordeira gave it a C+ commenting "It's a reboot/re-birth alright, albeit a seemingly unfinished one."
 Although he also added that KOF XII "is a good enough start", he remarked that other fighting games such as Street Fighter IV or BlazBlue: Calamity Trigger were more entertaining.

 In the website GameRankings, the PS3 version of KOF XII received a percent of 60.82% based on eleven reviews.
 The Xbox 360 version was given a percent of 66.13% based on fifteen reviews.
 Metacritic gave the PS3 game an average of 58 based on ten critics while the Xbox 360 received an average of 63 based on seventeen reviews.